-Incidentally discovered large smooth cystic structure seen within the left transverse sinus with smooth attenuation of the sinus lumen.
-It reflects high T2 and low T1 signal with no contrast enhancement.
-Contrast enhanced MRV confirmed the intraluminal origin and cystic non enhancing nature of this lesion and ruled out venous sinus thrombus.
+Incidentally discovered a large smooth cystic structure seen within the left transverse sinus with smooth attenuation of the sinus lumen.
+It reflects a high T2 and low T1 signal with no contrast enhancement.
+Contrast-enhanced MRV confirmed the intraluminal origin and cystic non-enhancing nature of this lesion and ruled out venous sinus thrombus.

 Bilateral maxillary retention cysts are incidentally noted.

 The rest of the study is otherwise unremarkable.